morgan3d/quadplay/README.md

 It is fully functional and has already been used to ship jam games.
 A future release will also provide a complete IDE.

-To get started in Pro mode, you'll need Windows, MacOS, or Linux and the following freely-available software.
+To get started in Pro mode, you'll need Windows, macOS, or Linux and the following freely-available software.

 _Required_: